dEhiN/SD-Training-Master/local/canadian-business-college/desktop-version/README.md

 # CBCDiploma--FSWAD
-Master repository for all project work done for the Full-Stack Web Application Development Diploma by the Canadian Business College
+Master repository for all project work done for the <strong>Full-Stack Web Application Development Diploma</strong> by the <em>Canadian Business College</em>.